alvarogarcia7/blog_source/source/_posts/draft_a-basic-working-environment.md

   * git terminal: to commit, see differences, revert, etc
   * [optional] REPL if the language has it

+If the system already has it, I will use ``screen`` to cycle around the sessions.

 ## Details

 More in depth, the test runner will be similar to this: